georgiipr/numad_hpc_project/README.md

-Below are the commands to run the repo.
+Below are the commands to run the repo (MacOS).
 All pathes are viable for my system only.

 compilation of cpp file:
 ```